ds4dh/GLiNER-biomed/README.md

 ### Usage example

-After installing the GLiNER library, you can easily load a GLiNER-biomed model and perform named entity recognition:
+After installing the GLiNER library, you can easily load a GLiNER-BioMed model and perform named entity recognition:

 ```python
 from gliner import GLiNER